EnochT14/blog/content/_index.md

 BSc.
 Information & Communication Tech. student at GIMPA
 {{< /lead >}}

-Hello, my name is Enoch Cobbina.
-I am a Bachelors of Science student in Information & Communication Technology at GIMPA, passionate about all thing Data Analytics and its applications in making informed decisions for organizations.
+I'm Enoch Cobbina, a GIMPA graduate with a Bachelors of Science in Information & Communication Technology.
+Passionate about Data Analytics and its role in informed decision-making.
+I'm also enthusiastic about DevOps, leveraging its principles to drive efficiency, collaboration, and innovation.

 <br>